2007 United Kingdom floods: Warwickshire

 By 21 July, flooded parts of Warwickshire included Alcester, Stratford-upon-Avon, Shipston on Stour and Water Orton.
 To a lesser extent, areas of Leamington Spa and Warwick also experienced flooding.

 Several nature reserves in the Tame Valley, including Ladywalk and Kingsbury Water Park were badly affected, just as ground- and reedbed- nesting birds were hatching young.

 West Midlands

 200 people were forced to leave Witton Road and Tame Road in Aston, Birmingham when the River Tame flooded.
 Water entered the streets of Shirley, Solihull.
 As in Warwickshire, the Tame caused losses at a nature reserve; this time RSPB Sandwell Valley.
-In the Dudley borough flooding damaged local schools, shops and communities.
-Schools opened the doors with parts of buildings flooded with water, the damage in the West Midlands area estimated at 1.9 billion (2007 GDP).
+In the Dudley borough, flooding damaged local schools, shops and communities.
+Schools opened their doors with parts of buildings flooded with water; damage in the West Midlands area was estimated at £1.9 billion (2007 GDP).

 Wiltshire

 On 20 July, Swindon had a month's rainfall in less than half a day.
 More than 50 people were rescued from their flooded homes.